jdevfullstack-tutorials/gaming-productivity-specs/README.md

 almost all graphics specs
 are provided by manufacturers because it is the preferred machine for gaming.
-It only means several others support
-Windows more than Mac, as you know, Mac has a limited outside support when it comes to hardware.
-They even released their very own M1 chip.

 We all know graphics and resolution are two different things.
 Graphics card is dedicated for